- The local newspaper

 - Announcements about new products or services

-- If you have listing swaps set up with other local business owners, and they don’t have an email list, find ways to trade by sharing their updates to your list (if of value to all).
+- If you have listing swaps set up with other local business owners who don’t have an email list, find ways to trade by sharing their updates to your list (if of value to all).

 Everyone is on social media these days.